Note: in case you landed in here by accident, here is the PART 1.

 PART 2.
 PARIS

-What I am looking for at 42, is first the atmosphere of my “rich” on brain exercises childhood, when I used to be surrounded by people who think fast and have at least 140 IQ (even though I know it’s not the most accurate measurement, it does its job to illustrate the idea), Secondly, it’s a personal challenge to test my brain limits, or its learning capacity (just to make sure that it haven’t yet reached the degradation stage of its development haha).
-And third, is to meet new friends and to create memories worth being told to my grandchildren someday haha
+What I am looking for at 42, is, first, finding back the atmosphere of my childhood that was “rich” on brain exercises.
+Back then I used to being surrounded by people who think fast and have at least 140 IQ (even though I know it’s not the most accurate measurement, it does its job to illustrate the idea).
+Secondly, it’s a personal challenge to test my limits, and learning capacity (just to make my brain isn’t getting rusty with age).
+And last but not leat, is to meet new friends and create memories worth being told to my grandchildren someday haha

 Looking back on the post I have realised that it got way too long again and so the rest will come in the next one – PART 3, or EKATERINA’s USER MANUEL.